Being Human in the Digital Age: A Public Dialogue on Readying Canadians to Thrive in a Rapidly Changing Economy

 Matias is an active advisor to early-stage technology companies.
 He holds a Bachelor of Business Administration degree from Simon Fraser University and the Chartered Financial Analyst designation.

-Matias has received many awards for his entrepreneurial success, including being named a BC Business Top 30 Under 30 recipient in 2016; winner of the 2016 EY Entrepreneur of The Year award; and was named to Canada’s Top 40 Under 40 in 2017.
+Matias has received many awards for his entrepreneurial success, including being named a BC Business Top 30 Under 30 recipient in 2016; winner of the 2016 EY Entrepreneur of The Year award; and one of Canada’s Top 40 Under 40 in 2017.

 Laurie is a three-time alumnus of SFU, completing his BEd, MA and PhD at the university.
 Laurie works with his colleagues to make the Vancouver campus a welcoming, inclusive and engaging place to learn, teach and connect.